How the Trust invests in the present and future vitality of Rongowhakaata

 During 2022 and 2023, focused efforts through hui ā-iwi and wānanga ā-iwi provided uri with the opportunity to directly inform our strategic direction.
 This process ultimately ensured and affirmed our identity in Tūranga, enabling the Iwi Trust to produce He Tirohanga Whānui – our 100-year strategy.

-Previous strategies and plans had shorter timeframes and were based on external frameworks that prioritised a finance-first perspective.
+Previous strategies and plans had shorter time frames and were based on external frameworks that prioritised a finance-first perspective.
 In contrast, He Tirohanga Whānui is grounded in our inamata, onamata, and anamata, focusing on all forms of capital and sustainable returns.
 It reflects where we stand today as Rongowhakaata uri, with our aspirations guiding the path forward.

 How are our assets managed?